 And some people think things haven’t progressed much since then, but they’re wrong.
-Of course, huge strides have been made in graphics, animation, the visual technologies that let consumers interact with advertising without the paradigm shift to a different website – all creating positive effects for awareness and branding (far from the “transaction only” mentality some advertisers still seem to have).
+Of course, huge strides have been made in graphics, animation, the visual technologies by advertising agencies that let consumers interact with advertising without the paradigm shift to a different website – all creating positive effects for awareness and branding (far from the “transaction only” mentality some advertisers still seem to have).

 The real action is behind the scenes: the business intelligence and deep learning algorithms that teach advertisers who’s watching and what they’re thinking.

 Let’s take a look at some trends emerging from the skunkworks of Silicon Valleys and Roundabouts for the inside track on where online display advertising is going.